rollbar/docs/guides/searching-items.md

 Many more search options are available via the text box.

 Title
-:  `hello world` finds items whose title contains both "hello" and "world" (infix search)
+:  `hello world` finds items whose title contains both "hello" and "world" (infix search).

 Server Host
-: `host:web` finds items that occurred at least once on a host whose name starts with "web" (prefix search)
+: `host:web` finds items that occurred at least once on a host whose name starts with "web" (prefix search).

 Context
-: `context:home#index` finds items with context matching "home#index" (prefix search)
+: `context:home#index` finds items with context matching "home#index" (prefix search).

 Comments
-: `has:comments` finds items that have comments
+: `has:comments` finds items that have comments.

 IP Address
-: `ip:101.102.103.104` finds items that were seen by the ip address "101.102.103.104" (exact match)
+: `ip:101.102.103.104` finds items that were seen by the ip address "101.102.103.104" (exact match).

 People
 : `user_id:12345` finds items/people associated with the user id "12345".